Who Can Submit an Abstract?

-Note that evaluation or outcome data is required components to be eligible to receive and Educational Scholarship Recognition Award.
-We will accept abstracts that describe scholarly work in development.
-This work may be in the development, piloting, or implementation stages.
-Work that has been previously published or is under review may also be submitted.
+Note that evaluation and outcome data are required components to be eligible to become a winner and receive an Educational Scholarship Recognition Award.
+However, we will accept abstracts that describe scholarly work in development.
+This may be in the development, piloting, or implementation stages.
+Work that has been previously published or is under review may also be submitted for consideration.

 How Do I Submit an Abstract?

-Submit an abstract electronically to Remy Elizondo at email@example.com by 5 p.m., Aug.
-2, 2013.
+Submit an abstract by email to the Office of Faculty Development at email@example.com by 5 p.m., Monday, Aug.
+14, 2023.

-- The application consists of a project abstract.
-Use the Structured Abstract TEMPLATE to provide a structured summary of your work to be presented.
-Structure the summary using 3-5 appropriate headings (e.g., Background / Introduction, Objectives, Methods, Results, Conclusions and Future Directions).
-Abstracts may not exceed 300 words and must follow the suggested format.
+Use the Abstract Submission Form to provide a structured summary of your work to be presented.
+Structure the summary using the following heading: Background, Objectives, Methods, Results, Conclusions, and Future Directions.

-- The individual submitting the abstract should be named as the primary author.
-In addition, the majority of the work must have been completed during the individual's association with BCM, the HEFP or the MEd Program.
+The individual submitting the abstract and presenting the work should be named as the first author.
+In addition, the majority of the work must have been completed during the individual's association with Baylor, the HEFP, or the MEd Program.

-- Work that has been previously published should include a copy of the published manuscript with the abstract submission.
+Work that has been previously published should include a copy of the published manuscript along with the abstract submission.

-All abstracts will be reviewed by a panel of individuals from within and outside of the BCM Academy of Distinguished Educators.
-All abstracts will receive peer reviewed feedback.
+All abstracts will be reviewed by a panel of individuals from the Baylor College of Medicine Academy of Distinguished Educators.

-The panel will consider the following criteria when evaluating abstract submissions:
+The panel will consider the following criteria when evaluating abstract submissions view (Abstract Score Sheet):

 - The educational purpose of the project is clear and meaningful